CalebChacko/happy-meals/README.md

 `python -m venv ./` : This command creates a virtual environment for this project.
 Ensure this command is run from the root directory

 `./Scripts/Activate` : Activates the virtual environment.
-If it successfully activates, you will see `(sentiment-analysis-recipes)` on the left of the directory in your terminal.
+If it successfully activates, you will see `(Happy Meals)` on the left of the directory in your terminal.
 On Mac, this command is equivalent to `source /env/bin/activate`

 `pip install -r ./requirements.txt` : After activating the virtual env, the python packages can be installed for the project with this command.

+`python ./Models/model_setup.py` : This command builds the model used for sentiment analysis.
+It will be stored on your local machine.

-These 4 commands should be sufficient to setup the project on a local computer.
+These 5 commands should be sufficient to setup the project on a local computer.

 ## 📝 Instructions
 Running a recipe search is simple!